ispras/qdt/docs/overview/features.md

 ## Notes

-+ I3S code generator distinguish TCG translation and run time.
++ I3S code generator distinguish TCG translation time and runtime.
   Some code is left "as is" and some is translated to TCG IR generating TCG API calls.

 # CPU benchmarking

-The tool: C2T (CPU Testing Tool)
+C2T (CPU Testing Tool)

 ## Approach

 + Comparison with an oracle.
-+ Comparison unit is a simple feature targeting C program, ex...
++ Comparison unit is a simplified feature targeting C program, *for instance*...

-	- Arithmetic operation.
+	- ALU operations.
 	- Branching.
-	- Procedure call (stack using).
+	- Procedure call (stack usage).

 ## Comparison workflow